 Next, ask your child if they said anything in response to this.

-More often than not, kids don’t know what to say, and they tend to stay silent, so encourage your child to say something nice about someone once a day when they see another person making an effort to do something or when they do something kind.
+More often than not, kids don’t know what to say, and they tend to stay silent, so encourage your child to say something nice about someone once a day when they see another person trying to do something or something kind.

 This helps to encourage the habit of giving compliments, and you can also teach them when this is appropriate and what to say.

-This teaches essential lessons in socialization, and it also gets your child in the habit of encouraging and praising others, and this is a skill that will take them far in life indeed.
+This teaches essential lessons in socialization, and it also gets your child in the habit of encouraging and praising others, which is a skill that will take them far in life.

-As I said at the beginning, random acts of kindness are important things to teach kids.
+As I said at the beginning, random acts of kindness are essential for kids.
 You will raise your child to be a more giving, understanding person.